IMTtugraz/PySeus/docs/source/usage/navigation.rst

 ----------

 By default, the entire image will be visible in the viewport.
-The image can be zoomed in several ways, and paned by holding *RMB* while moving the mouse.
+The image can be zoomed in several ways, and panned by holding *RMB* while moving the mouse.

 +---------------------+--------------+----------------------+